gradle/gradle/design-docs/play-support.md

 - Compile routes and templates
 - Define source sets for each type of source file
 - Compilation should be incremental and remove stale outputs

+### Implementation

+Play plugin:

+- Defines Play template file source set type.
+- Invokes route source generator and includes the resulting Scala source for joint compilation.
+- Invokes template source generator and includes the resulting Scala source for joint compilation.
+- Cleans stale outputs.

+### Test cases

+- Route depends on Java class.
+- Template depends on Java class that depends on the template.
+- Template depends on Scala class that depends on the template.

+### Open issues

+- Can generate template source in parallel?

 ## Developer compiles assets for Play application